yxu-lanl/nmdc-docs-test/docs/chapters/standards/Metadata_Documentation_Overview.md

-TESTThe NMDC Metadata Standards Documentation
+The NMDC Metadata Standards Documentation
-# Introduction TESTTESTTEST
+# Introduction

 This documentation provides details on the National Microbiome Data Collaborative’s ([<u>NMDC</u>](http://microbiomedata.org)) approach to